proteinexplorers/EnsembleQS/README.md

 **Web server:** https://ifeature.erc.monash.edu/

-**Result from ensemble model**

-The accuracy of EnsemblQS is 8%, 8%, 3 %, 10%, and 7 % higher than those resulting from using the SVM, DT, RF, KNN, and GNB baseline models,thus highlighting the superiority of our proposed model.
-The comparisons to the previous works demonstrate that the EnsemblQS model performed better than the existing QS peptide prediction tools in terms of both MCC and accuracy.
-When evaluated on an independent dataset of 40 QSP peptides, the EnsemblQs showed 97% accuracy with MCC and auROC values of 0.91 and 0.94 respectively.

 **On the base of all the above efforts, we conclude that our EnsemblQS model adds some new contributions in the area of predicting QS peptides:**